1. Accepting These Terms

 C. Communications.
 We will inform sellers of each transaction, or of other information pertaining to Direct Checkout, using our standard communication procedures (detailed in our Electronic Communications Policy), including by email or through Etsy's Conversations tool.

 D. Refunds.
-Sellers may provide refunds or adjustments to buyers for payments made through Direct Checkout using the refund functionality in their Shop Payment Account.
-Funds to cover refunds will be deducted from the seller’s Shop Payment Account balance.
+Refunds or adjustments paid by Etsy to buyers for payments made through Direct Checkout may be initiated using the refund functionality in the seller's Shop Payment Account.
+Any such funds paid by Etsy to cover refunds will be deducted from the seller’s Shop Payment Account balance.
 If there are insufficient funds to cover the amount of the refund, the balance will be charged to the seller’s credit card or added to the seller’s Etsy bill.

 E. International Trade Laws.
 You agree that your use of Direct Checkout will not involve any countries, entities, individuals or items prohibited by sanctions, embargoes, regulations or orders administered by the US Department of Treasury’s Office of Foreign Assets Control (“OFAC”) or other government agencies.